JorisWijnen/suslist/README.md

 `git clone https://github.com/JorisWijnen/suslist.git`

+---

 Then, when in the project directory, you need to install all dependencies:

 `npm isntall`

+---

 Now you can host the project yourself:

 `npm run serve`

+---

+The project will be available at http://localhost:8080/suslist/